syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 table.ResetCells(5, 5);

-// Specify the horizontal merge from second cell to fifth cell in third row
+//Specifies the horizontal merge from second cell to fifth cell in third row

 table.ApplyHorizontalMerge(2, 1, 4);